Picturing History: A portrait set of early English kings and queens

 by Renold or Reginold Elstrack (Elstracke)

-In this set, the portraits of the kings from William I to Edward III are fictional and appear to be derived from a series of woodcuts that were published in 1597 in a Booke Containing the True Portraiture of the Kings of England, by an author known as ‘T. T.’.
-Other surviving sets, such as that in the collection of Dulwich Picture Gallery dating from 1618-20, are based on a series of engravings published in 1618 by Henry Holland, entitled Baziliologia ( or Book of Kings).
+In this set, the portraits of the kings from William I to Henry III were probably derived from a series of woodcuts that were published in 1597 in a Booke Containing the True Portraiture of the Kings of England by the antiquary Thomas Talbot (born c.1535).
+Some slightly later sets, including a set in the collection of Dulwich Picture Gallery dating from 1618-20, are based on a series of engravings published in 1618 by Henry Holland, entitled Baziliologia (or Book of Kings).

 King Henry IV